eabglobal/juniper/README.md

     >>> motto build -c sls.yml

-After executing the command, you will see an output similar to the one on this
+After executing the command, you will see output similar to the one on this
 screenshot:

 ![](assets/build_cmd.png)

 # Value proposition
 When working with lambda functions in python, there are multiple ways to generate the .zip artifact.
-As previously stated, there three main players in the serverless framework space: Chalice, Zappa and the Serverless Framework.
+As previously stated, there are three main players in the serverless framework space: Chalice, Zappa and the Serverless Framework.
 These solutions are very comprehensive and offer a wide range of features including building, deploying, spinning up local development servers, etc.

 Keep in mind that these offerings are either web frameworks or framework wrappers and their value proposition is completely different from juniper's.
-A framework is a comprehensive offering with 100s of features on top of packaging.
+A framework is a comprehensive offering with hundreds of features on top of packaging.

 >>>
-juniper is only used for generating the artifacts required to deploy a python lambda function.
+Juniper is only used for generating the artifacts required to deploy a python lambda function.
 This tool can be used in conjunction with pretty much any framework in the serverless space.
 >>>